icepeppermint/lazyoptional/README.md

 Java Optional is a tool that helps with null-safety, and unlike modern languages where it is included in the language spec itself, it is added as a library format to ensure backward compatibility.

-The usage of the Optional class is not difficult, so let's skip it and look at the problem directly.
+The usage of the Java Optional class is not difficult, so let's skip it and look at the problem directly.

 ```java
 Object nullValue = null;